 CompuServe establish their first access point in Vienna, Austria.
 TinyTalk buys an account thus enabling commercial store and forward capability for its software arm.
 Modem speed is now at 1200 bits/s.
 TinyTalk also uses FidoNet mail and file exchange for the first time.
 By these 2 factors wide are data transportation costs come down to local access fees (1 Austrian shilling per minute at the time, down from 8) and permant hassle is reduced by the consequent use of store and forward technology.

-Ctsy of CS archive - CompuServe got TinyTalk along commercially for a while.
+Ctsy of CS archive - CompuServe got TinyTalk data transfer need along for a while.

-3 articles of TinyTalk's flagship product, tinytalk magazine are slightly modified in the word processor and get experimentally posted to the fitting zones of FidoNet and Compuserve.
-This constitutes the premiere of TinyTalk's online distribution (if you do not count a 1986 publication of a cool piece of code to the MC mailbox).
-We are now only 9 years behind the first publisher, Columbia Digest, to try this.
+3 articles of TinyTalk's flagship product, tinytalk magazine, are slightly modified in the word processor and get experimentally and electronically posted to the fitting zones of FidoNet and Compuserve.
+This constitutes the premiere of TinyTalk's online distribution (if you do not count a 1986 publication of a cool piece of code to the MC mailbox). tinytalk is now only 9 years behind the first American publisher to try out electronic publication.

 TinyTalk also buys its first "large memory" card for AT clones to be able to test and use Digitalk's Smalltalk/V 286 product thus progressing from OO (object oriented) theory to OO practice.
 Smalltalk projects can never be sold to customers but inhouse tools are soon all developed with it.